SaimKhan-05/Hospitl-Patient-Analysis-/README.md

 ## Summary
 This extensive data aids healthcare providers in optimizing diagnostic, treatment, and resource allocation strategies.
 It also provides insights into patient demographics, treatment efficacy, and satisfaction levels, which can enhance hospital management and patient care quality.

-Upgrade to Pro
-Enjoy access to our agentic browser Comet, select from top models for every query, and access advanced tools like Research and Labs.